-- A current curriculum vitae/résumé.
+- Provide a current curriculum vitae/résumé.

-- A personal statement (600 words or less) addressing the applicant’s reasons for wanting to enroll in the MPH program and his or her career plans upon completion of the program at La Salle School of Nursing and Health Sciences.
+- Provide a personal statement (600 words or less) addressing the applicant’s reasons for wanting to enroll in the MPH program and his or her career plans upon completion of the program at La Salle School of Nursing and Health Sciences.
 An applicant should note any relevant strengths or weaknesses in his or her background or ability to carry out professional responsibilities.

 - Complete an introductory statistics course (including inferential and descriptive), earning a B or better.

-- Criminal and child abuse clearances
+• Criminal and child abuse clearances; FBI background check.

-- Health and physical examination documents (including current immunization/titers)
+• Health and physical examination documents (including current immunization/titers)

 Please refer to the University’s Nondiscrimination Policy in the General Reference section of this catalog.
 Admission is based solely upon applicant’s qualifications.